crowjdh/ml-playground/reinforcement-learning/README.md

 ![interactive_mode](images/interactive_mode.png)

 ### Visualize ###
-Visualizer shows kernels, gradients and activations for each layers.
-Run the command below and open http://localhost:5000/DodgeEnv_d_centered_ConvDQN on your browser.
-(Currently supports dqn only)

 ```
 # python visualizer_server.py
 ```

+Visualizer shows kernels, gradients and activations for each layers per snapshot.
+Run the command above and open http://localhost:5000/[NETWORK_ID] on your browser.
+It will take a while, so be patient.
+Once it's loaded, you can easily navigate through each snapshots, inputs, and kernel types of the network by clicking each snapshot buttons.

+Each layers are represented with 3 columns(kernels, gradients, and activations).
+Images are normalized to show how significant each images(filters/gradients/activations) are, respect to columns they're in(kernel, gradient, activation).
+Numbers on the right shows mean values for each filters/kernels.
+Click each image to see in detail.

+The architecture used for the preview images below is:
+- Convolution 1:  16 8x8x1 filters
+- Convolution 2:  32 4x4x16 filters
+- Dense 1:        3200x256 kernel
+- Dense 2:        256x4 kernel

+Visualizer currently only supports dqn.

 ![visualizer 1](images/visualizer_01.png)\
 ![visualizer 2](images/visualizer_02.png)\